 Master servicing fees are generally 0.03% per annum on the unpaid principal balance of the mortgages serviced.
 As a master servicer, we also earn income or incur expense on principal and interest payments received from borrowers until those payments are remitted to the investors of those mortgages.
-Fees from the master servicing portfolio have declined significantly due to a decrease in principal balances ente ent of 2008, which in turn affects the amount we earn on balances held in custodial accounts.
-At December 31, 2022, we were the master servicer for approximately \$1.6 billion, of which \$301.7 million of those loans were 60 or more days delinquent.
+Fees from the master servicing portfolio have declined significantly due to a decrease in principal balances since the end of 2008, which in turn affects the amount we earn on balances held in custodial accounts.
+At December 31, 2022, we were the master servicer for approximately 7,600 mortgages with an outstanding unpaid principal balance (UPB) of approximately \$1.6 billion, of which \$301.7 million of those loans were 60 or more days delinquent.
 At December 31, 2022, we were also the master servicer for unconsolidated securitizations (included in the total master servicing portfolio above) totaling approximately \$138.3 million in unpaid principal balance, of which \$68.6 million of those loans were 60 or more days delinquent.
-Fees earned from mortgage servicing which are generated from servicing rights generated from loans sold servicing retained from new originations since 2011.
+Fees earned from master servicing are separate from those earned from mortgage servicing which are generated from servicing rights generated from loans sold servicing retained from new originations since 2011.